-The production process of this Delta4000 turbine can generally be divided into three parts:
+The production process of this Delta4000 turbine can generally be divided into three parts

 The rotor blades are designed by the Nordex Group and are manufactured according to Nordex specifications.
-For the specific wind farm assessed for this EPD, the blades supplied by a thirdparty manufacturer.
+For the specific wind farm assessed for this EPD, the blades are manufactured by Nordex at the Spanish blade plant in Lumbier.
 The process can be divided into several stages: Initially, components such as root joints and shear webs are prefabricated.
 Subsequently, these are integrated into the manufacturing process of green bodies and the following completion process of the rotor blade: This includes i.a. the fabrication of the main shell, the shell bonding, trimming and laminating.
 Finally, the finishing processes such as painting and labelling are carried out before preparing the blades for transportation.